The Temples of Abu Simbel

 Discover the secret of The Great Temples of Abu Simbel

 The temple of Abu Simbel is located in southern Egypt, 280 kilometers south of Aswan.
-Among the most awe-inspiring monuments of ancient Egypt, the Abu Simbel temple is carved out of a sandstone cliff during the 13th century BC by Pharaoh Ramses II and celebrates his military victories as well as devotion towards the gods.
+Among the most awe inspiring monuments of ancient Egypt, the Abu Simbel temple is carved out of a sandstone cliff during the 13th century BC by Pharaoh Ramses II and celebrates his military victories as well as devotion towards the gods.
+Abu Simbel history is deeply tied to Ramses II’s legacy and the grandeur of New Kingdom architecture.
 This statue's majesty has permanently altered the landscape due to its astounding size and the extraordinary history of its construction and preservation.
-The Abu Simbel temple stands as a majestic example of ancient Egyptian architecture and engineering, along with the smaller temple of Hathor dedicated to Ramses II's queen Nefertari.
-You will see during your Aswan day trip that its entrance is guarded by four colossal statues of Ramses II, towering 20 meters tall, signifying the divine power and authority of the Pharaoh.
-Inside, detailed reliefs and carvings are telling the tale of his reign, including his campaigns, peace treaties, and devotion to religion.

 The tale of King Ramses II's deep love for Nefertari